aashrafh/ReactBullets/README.md

 * Whenever JavaScript executes a function, a 'scope' object is created to hold the local variables created within that function.
 It is initialized with any variables passed in as function parameters.
 * A closure is the combination of a function and the scope object in which it was created.
 Closures let you save state — as such, they can often be used in place of objects.

+Hooks: They let you use state and other React features without writing a class.
+* Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data).
+Hooks let you use more of React’s features without classes.
+* Classes don’t minify very well, and they make hot reloading flaky and unreliable.
+There are no plans to remove classes from React.

 ## Learning reasources:
 - [Complete Intro to Web Development](https://frontendmasters.com/courses/web-development-v2/)